 Completing check-in and check-out for your boat

-You’ll already be in the holiday spirit when you arrive at the marina, but there’s the ‘check in’ process to complete before they hand over the keys for your own multi-thousand-pound yacht or catamaran.
+Once you've arrived at the marina, there's just the 'check-in process' to complete before they hand over the keys for your yacht or catamaran.

-This is a general guide of how the check-in process works, so some aspects may vary slightly by charter operator:
+Our final information pack includes a map of the marina, so you’ll know exactly where to head to find your charter operator.
+This is a general guide of how the check-in process works, so some aspects may vary slightly.

 The charter operator will expect to deal with whoever is going to skipper the boat (since they’ll normally be the ones signing most of the paperwork).

-Firstly, they’ll request to see everyone’s passports (just to confirm the crew-list we supplied them is correct, as you can get in trouble with harbour authorities if it isn’t), and might even make copies of them.
+Firstly, they’ll request to see everyone’s passports (just to confirm the crew-list we supplied them is correct (you can get in trouble with harbour authorities if it isn’t), and might even make copies of them.

-Secondly, they’ll request to see your sailing qualifications (we try and speed this up by sending electronic copies in advance, but they also like to inspect the originals, too).
+Secondly, they’ll request to see your sailing qualifications (we try and speed this up by sending them electronic copies in advance, but they also like to inspect the originals - so make sure you bring them).

 (Incidentally, we can help you arrange Security Deposit insurance to protect your security deposit if you are worried about all this hitting your credit card).